erichround/stop_lenition/README.md

 This repository contains R code for automated acoustic analysis of stop phonemes, including lenited variants, as described in:

-Thomas Ennever, Felicity Meakins & Erich R. Round (submitted) A replicable acoustic measure of lenition and the nature of variability in Gurindji stops
+Ennever, Thomas, Felicity Meakins, & Erich R. Round.
+(2017).
+A replicable acoustic measure of lenition and the nature of variability in Gurindji stops.
+Laboratory Phonology: Journal of the Association for Laboratory Phonology, 8(1), 20.
+DOI: http://doi.org/10.5334/labphon.18

 Please cite that work if you use the code.